 Individual treatment plans may vary and will be determined by the doctor following an initial exam.
 However, research has shown that the most effective treatment protocol is to have 20 treatments over a period of approximately 6 weeks.

-Give us a call at Capital City Chiropractic (207) 620-8291, where we can set you up with a free consultation to determine if you are a candidate for this exciting new treatment option.
+Give us a call at Capital City Chiropractic (207) 620-8291, where we can set you up with a free consultation to determine if you are a candidate for this effective treatment option.